jairamc/jairamc.github.io/_posts/2013-04-05-gitjira-tool-to-use-git-with-jira.md

 ---
-title: 'GitJira &#8211; Tool to use Git with Jira'
+title: GitJira - Tool to use Git with Jira
 author: Jairam
 layout: post
 permalink: /2013/04/gitjira-tool-to-use-git-with-jira/